 Jt-Tips for running consistency or long distances.
 I do not run for speed I run for consistency in time throughout the routine.
 I do try and press my tempo to improve because that’s what makes me stronger.
 I run twice a week and a normal session for me is 30 minutes minimum.

-This 20k is something I wanted to check off my to-do list, and plan to do another, but it just won’t be in a Florida summer. 😆 🔥
+This 20k is something I wanted to check off my to-do list, and plan to do another, but in Florida summers it is not going to be fun. 😆 🔥

 1: If you’re not going to buy a real pair of shoes – Don’t Run!